Roy Welensky: Youth

 Welensky was born in Pioneer Street, Salisbury, Southern Rhodesia.
 His father, Michael Welensky (b. c.
 1843), was of Lithuanian Jewish origin, hailing from a village near Wilno (today Vilnius); a trader in Russia and horse-smuggler during the Franco-Prussian War, he settled in Southern Rhodesia after first emigrating to the United States, where he was a saloon-keeper, and then South Africa.
 His mother, Leah (born Aletta Ferreira; c.
 1865–1918), was a ninth-generation Afrikaner of Dutch and Portuguese ancestry.
-His parents, for whom Raphael or "Roy" was the thirteenth child, kept a "poor White" boarding house.
-Welensky's mother died when he was eleven years old, being treated by Godfrey Huggins, a doctor who went on to become the Prime Minister of Southern Rhodesia.
+His parents, for whom Raphael or "Roy" was the thirteenth child, kept a "poor white" boarding house.
+Welensky's mother died when he was eleven years old, being treated by Godfrey Huggins, a doctor who went on to become the prime minister of Southern Rhodesia.
 Although not of British ancestry, Welensky was intensely pro-British, a distinctive sentiment among Rhodesians.
 John Connell, in his foreword to Welensky's book 4000 Days, wrote: "Welensky, who had not a drop of British blood in his veins, shared this pride and loyalty [towards Britain] to the full."

 After leaving school at the age of fourteen, Welensky found employment with Rhodesia Railways as a fireman, while putting his physical strength to work as a boxer.
 He rose through the ranks of Rhodesia Railways to become a locomotive engine driver and became involved in the trade union movement, joining the Rhodesian Railway Workers' Union.
 After participating in the unsuccessful 1929 Rhodesian Railways strike, Welensky was moved by management to Broken Hill, the main base of the railways in Northern Rhodesia.
 In 1933, he became Chairman of the Broken Hill branch of the union, and was appointed to the National Council.

-While working on the railways, he became the professional heavyweight boxing champion of Southern Rhodesia at nineteen years old and held the position until he was 21.
-During this time, Welensky met his first wife, Elizabeth Henderson, who was working at a cafe in Bulawayo, Southern Rhodesia at the time.
+While working on the railways, he became the professional heavyweight boxing champion of Southern Rhodesia at 19 years old and held the position until he was 21.
+During this time, Welensky met his first wife, Elizabeth Henderson, who was working at a café in Bulawayo, Southern Rhodesia at the time.
 They married after a two-year courtship.

 Colonial politics

 Welensky was elected to the Northern Rhodesian Legislative Council in the 1938 general elections.
-The Governor of Northern Rhodesia prevented Welensky from enlisting in the armed forces in World War II and appointed him Director of Manpower.
-In 1941 he formed his own party, the Northern Rhodesian Labour Party, with the aim of amalgamating the colony with Southern Rhodesia under a new constitution.
+The Governor of Northern Rhodesia prevented Welensky from enlisting in the armed forces during World War II and appointed him Director of Manpower.
+In 1941, he formed his own party, the Northern Rhodesian Labour Party, seeking to amalgamate the colony with Southern Rhodesia under a new constitution.
 The party won all five seats it contested in the 1941 elections.
 After the leader of the unofficial members in the Legislative Council, Stewart Gore-Browne, resigned in 1945 and stated that black Africans had lost confidence in the whites (due to the wish for amalgamation), Welensky was elected leader.
 Although a member of the Legislative Council, this was not a full-time job, and he continued working as a train driver for Rhodesia Railways, and also as a Trade Union leader.